AyberkYavuz/body_type_estimator/README.md

 # body_type_estimator
-This repository is a tutorial for beginners who want to learn how to develop end to end machine learning system.
+This repository is a tutorial for all levels who want to learn how to develop end to end machine learning system.

 ## Machine Learning Dataset Details
 [Dataset Source](https://archive.ics.uci.edu/ml/datasets/Estimation+of+obesity+levels+based+on+eating+habits+and+physical+condition+)